Danselem/gemini_llm_app/README.md

 - 🗃️ ChromaDB as the vector store
 - 🔎 Semantic search for relevant document chunks
 - 💬 Question-answering using a RAG pipeline
+- 📈 **Tracing and observability** with [Arize Open Inference](https://github.com/Arize-ai/openinference) for end-to-end span-level logging
-- 🧪 Includes example usage with IRS documents
+- 🧪 Includes example usage in the examples directory

 ---